syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 # Appearance in .NET Maui TreeView (SfTreeView)

-The SfTreeView allows customizing appearance of the underlying data, and provides different functionalities to the end-user.
+The `SfTreeView` allows customizing the appearance of the underlying data and provides different functionalities to the end user.

 ## ItemTemplate

 A template can be used to present the data in a way that makes sense for the application by using different controls.

-The TreeView allows you to customize the appearance of content view and expander view by setting the `ItemTemplate` and `ExpanderTemplate` properties.
+The TreeView allows you to customize the appearance of the content view and expander view by setting the `ItemTemplate` and `ExpanderTemplate` properties.

 {% tabs %}
 {% highlight xaml hl_lines="14" %}